BearToCode/carta/readME.md

 Markdown highlighting is done using **PrismJS**, [here](https://github.com/PrismJS/prism-themes) you can find some themes, but you can find more by searching online.

+You can find Markdown stylesheet.
+For example [github-markdown-css](https://github.com/sindresorhus/github-markdown-css)(used in the demo), or [tailwind-typography](https://tailwindcss.com/docs/typography-plugin).

 ## Extensibility

 ### Options